guidesmiths/block-sequence/README.md

 ## What are the caveats?
 1. Ids cannot be used to sort records by age (you probably shouldn't do this anyway)
-2. When block-sequence initialises it charges it's id blocks immediately.
+2. When block-sequence initialises it charges its id blocks immediately.
 If you node app crashes and restarts repeatedly you will end up burning through ids very quickly.
+You can disable this behaviour by setting "prime" to false in the block configuration, however doing so will mean the first id request will incur a small delay.
+Even when setting "prime" to false you may burn through ids very quickly if something your application crashes and restarts repeatedly after the first id request.

 ## How are the sequences stored?
 block-sequence uses plugable drivers to keep track of sequences.
 The current drivers are